 This move became the catalyst for an exciting venture: a three-year collaboration between myself and BOD (Blackwell Original Drums).
 We set out to create a bodhrán that would sound equally at home in a traditional Irish session as it would on stage playing Indian or African or other World music.
 The results were better than we could have imagined… the Cormac Byrne Talking Bodhrán™ was born.

-With a crafted aluminium frame a bit heavier than the standard BODdrum, and a special synthetic custom drumhead made by Evans, the Talking Bodhrán™ utilises a uniquely shaped handheld metal ‘Sound Bar’.
+With a crafted aluminium frame a bit heavier than the standard BODdrum, and a special synthetic custom drumhead made by Evans, the Talking Bodhrán™ responds beautifully to a uniquely shaped handheld metal ‘Sound Bar’.
 This is used on the back of the drum head to produce incredibly warm bass tones that mimic the Indian Tabla Baya (lower drum) as well as lively mid-range tones that can bend and change to mimic vocal tones in much the same way as the West African Talking Drum.
 The original concept of the Sound Bar was derived from one very specific pint glass.
 We took the shape and developed and refined it over time, eventually deciding to produce it in aluminium.
 The Talking Bodhrán can be played with or without the Sound Bar and both methods produce a very different soundscape.

 - Size: 14” x 4”